Helsingxx/Minishell/README.md

 ## Info: <br />
-Compile the program with Make.
-If you need to change the compiler rules, add your flags to the CFLAGS variables. c If you need to change the linker rules, add them to LDFLAGS. <br />
+Compile the program with Make. <br />
+If you need to change the compiler rules, add your flags to the CFLAGS variables. <br />
+If you need to change the linker rules, add them to LDFLAGS. <br />
 You will need to install the GNU readline library in order to use this program. <br />
 <br />